There are many amazing things to do in Madrid in winter. And… we detail so many of those things in this guide!

 Explore the Christmas Markets

-There are several markets throughout the city that run from mid-November until the end of the year, selling a range of Christmas items, treats, and gifts.
+There are several markets throughout the city that run from mid-November until the end of the year, selling a range of Christmas items from delicious Spanish desserts to cool trinkets to give as a gift.

 The most famous of the markets is the one on Plaza Mayo where you will find over 100 vendors selling their goods in little wooden huts, along with carousels and other Madrid Christmas market favorites that you find throughout the rest of Europe.